Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Sparse Autoencoder.md

 The primary operation is to train a sparse autoencoder on the activations of a specific layer in a neural network.
 The autoencoder learns to reconstruct the original activations while enforcing sparsity, meaning that only a small number of neurons are active at any given time.
 This encourages the autoencoder to learn more interpretable features.

-This can be done by taking a matrix $M$ of activations from a specific layer in the model, where each row corresponds to a different input example, and each column corresponds to a different neuron in that layer.
+This can be done by taking a matrix $M$ of activations from a specific layer in the model, where each row corresponds to a different input example, and each column corresponds to a different [[Artificial Neuron|neuron]] in that layer.
 The sparse autoencoder then learns a weight matrix $W$ such that:

 $$
 \hat{M} = M W^T W
 $$

-The loss function for training the sparse autoencoder typically includes a reconstruction loss term and a sparsity penalty term, such as:
+The [[Loss Functions|loss function]] for training the sparse autoencoder typically includes a reconstruction loss term and a sparsity penalty term, such as:

 $$
 \text{Loss} = ||X - \hat{X}||^2 + \lambda \sum |h_i|